bitcoin/bitcoin/CONTRIBUTING.md

 The developer
 [mailing list](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev)
-should be used to discuss complicated or controversial changes before working on a patch set.
+should be used to discuss complicated or controversial consensus or P2P protocol changes before working on a patch set.